Jobinjose01/Lumen-RestAPI-Code/README.md

 User : root
 Pass : root

+## PHPUnit Test

+`docker-compose run --rm php vendor/bin/phpunit`

 ## Front End

-Front end of the appliation is not developed  , but the API documentation is done with Swagger Package so you can try out all the from that.
+Front end of the appliation is not developed  , but the API documentation is done with Swagger Package, so you can try out all from that.

 ## Access The CLI